NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 - General Purpose Game Engine: a game engine targeted at a broad range of game genres e.g. Unity, Unreal, Godot;
 - Special Purpose Game Engine: a game engine targeted at specific game genres e.g. GameMaker, Twine.

-Since they did not quantify the exact amount of user facing tools required for a Game Engine, I don't think they performed a proper job.
+Since they did not quantify the exact amount of user facing tools required for a Game Engine, I don't think they performed a diligent job.
 In theory, any single utility added to a Core Game Engine makes it a Game Engine.
-Additionally, their definition of Core Game Engine is in contradiction with Gregory's "Runtime Engine Architecture" where Core files are "useful software utilities" [63, p.39].
+Additionally, their definition of Core Game Engine is in contradiction with Gregory's "Runtime Engine Architecture" where Core files are "useful software utilities" [12, 1.6.6].
 Unity core contains several packages including a renderer and UI [11], meanwhile Gregory has a "Low-level Renderer" and "Front End" separate from "Core".
 As for the special purpose game engine, this can be considered as an engine that can only compile one kind of game but with different configurations.
 In which case, a mod for Minecraft can be considered a game that was produced using Minecraft engine.

-Before we move on to the next part, let's brief ourselves with needed terminology and a short history.
+Before we move on to the research, let's brief ourselves with needed terminology and a short history.

-#### Terminology
+### 1.2 Terminology

 So what is a game engine?
 "John Carmack, and to a less degree John Romero, are credited for the creation and adoption of the term game engine.
 In the early 90s, they created the first game engine to separate the concerns between the game code and its assets and to work collaboratively on the game as a team."[1]